2023 Prague shootings: Perpetrator

+Personal background

-According to State Attorney Jana Murínová, the perpetrator had been watching videos with "bizarre violence and bizarre pornography", particularly Asian films in which the actresses were made to look like zombies or corpses.
+According to State Attorney Jana Murínová, Kozák had been watching videos with "bizarre violence and bizarre pornography", particularly Asian films in which the actresses were made to look like zombies or corpses.

-The perpetrator's father was generally considered to be a very gentle, kind and helpful person, while his mother had been the authoritative figure in the family.
-According to the psychologist, the family did not provide effective emotional support for the perpetrator.
-Conflicts with parents played a role in the development of the perpetrator's suicide tendencies.
-Classmates testified that the perpetrator had described being under stress due to his parents pressuring him to finish his bachelor's degree early.
-The perpetrator also described being punished for failing to do household chores.
-He further described having little sleep, eating little and drinking only green tea.
-The perpetrator's mother contradicted these testimonies, claiming that the perpetrator was a calm and happy boy and that the family functioned well, adding that she did not understand his actions.
+Kozák's father was generally considered to be a very gentle, kind, and helpful person, while his mother had been the authoritative figure in the family.
+According to the psychologist, Kozák's parents did not provide effective emotional support for their son, and that family conflicts had played a role in the development of the perpetrator's suicide tendencies.
+Classmates testified that Kozák had described being under stress due to his parents pressuring him to finish his bachelor's degree early.
+He also described being punished for failing to do household chores and having little sleep, eating lightly and drinking only green tea.
+His mother contradicted these testimonies, claiming that her son was a calm and happy boy and that the family functioned well, adding that she did not understand his actions.

-The perpetrator was unable to establish romantic relationships, with unsuccessful attempts to find a girlfriend during high school.
-His feelings of loneliness deepened when he started studying at the university, and in particular during the COVID-19 restrictions.
-One of the witnesses of the university killing spree testified that the perpetrator was saying, "You don't talk to me much.
+Kozák was unable to establish romantic relationships, with unsuccessful attempts to find a girlfriend during high school.
+His feelings of loneliness deepened when he started studying at Charles University, particularly during the COVID-19 restrictions.
+A survivor of the attack testified that the perpetrator had said, "You don't talk to me much.
 You don't communicate with me much," while murdering his victims.

 Interior Minister Vít Rakušan said the authorities did not suspect any ideological or extremist links.
-On 26 April 2024, state attorney Jana Murínová stated during a public hearing of the Parliamentary Security Committee that the perpetrator was not suffering from a mental disorder.
+On 26 April 2024, Murínová stated during a public hearing of the Parliamentary Security Committee that the perpetrator was not suffering from a mental disorder.

 A Telegram account attributed to him contained writings in fluent Russian that praised two school shooters from Russia, namely Ilnaz Galyaviev and Alina Afanaskina, and described suicidal tendencies.
 This information was shared by Czech media but was not officially confirmed by police.
 A Russia correspondent at Czech Radio suggested the Telegram account was likely fake, as one post was edited after the shooter's death and the posts were written "in the language of a young native Russian speaker".
 Police made no definitive conclusion regarding the Telegram account, citing refusal of Russian authorities to cooperate in the case.